 Operational details & security context

-The EU Aid Volunteer will be hosted by WEWORLD-GVC Bolivia, responsible of coordination and implementation of activities at national level.
-The EU Aid Volunteer will also work in direct coordination with local implementing partners aiming to building local community resilience to disasters.
+The EU Aid Volunteer will be hosted by WEWORLD-GVC Peru, responsible of coordination and implementation of activities at national level.
+The EU Aid Volunteer will also work in direct coordination with local implementing partners aiming at building local community resilience to disasters.

 We uphold the Humanitarian Principles: humanity, neutrality, impartiality and independency.